Australia Company Documents

 - The latest filed Directors’ Report and Accounts – only where available as In Australia not all companies only have to lodge financial accounts with the registry

 We can provide a Certificate of Registration for an Australian company issued under the Corporations Act 2001 Paragraph 1274(2)(b).
 This certificate includes details of the company registration including changes to the name, date of any name changes, company registration number, registration date and the company type.
 This is an electronic certificate and is different to the certificate of incorporation provided when the company was first registered in Australia.

 The Electronic Australian Registration Certificate includes the target company name, company number, confirms the company is registered, the company type and registration date.
 The certificate is dated and signed electronically when ordered from the Australian Securities and Investment Commission.

 Copies of Australian company accounts for proprietary companies are only available if they are required to lodge the documents with the Australian Securities and Investments Commission.
 In Australia companies only have to lodge financial reports with the registry where there are substantial sums of money involved, the general public has invested funds with the company, or the company exists for charitable purposes only and is not intended to make a profit.

 Once a company is registered in Australia the directors are obliged to produce and submit to the ASIC an annual review.
 We can provide an electronic copy of the latest Annual Return (AR 2000/316L) for an Australian proprietary company from the Australian Securities and Investments Commission.

-We can provide a historical company search extract which will contain details of any historical charge recorded on ASIC's Register of Company Charges.
-It will stage if the charges are fully satisfied and discharged in full or deleted charges.
+We can provide a historical company search extract which will contain details of any historical charge recorded on ASIC’s Register of Company Charges.
+It will state if the charges are fully satisfied and discharged in full or deleted charges.